How To Prepare Credit For Mortgage And Get Approved

 If the main credit card hold is late on their monthly payment, authorized users will get dinged and defeat the purpose.

-Do Not Apply For New Credit
+Do Not Be Late On Payments And Apply For New Credit

 Consumers can apply for credit but do not apply for too much credit.
 Every time consumers apply for credit, a hard inquiry will drop credit scores by 5 points.
 Too many inquiries are frowned upon by mortgage lenders.